 The village is also popular with expats and tourists who can often be seen buying trinkets and other items at the various market stalls.
 Donkey-carts are very popular in the village as a mode of transport.

 If you are looking for a more quiet Lamu Holiday, Shela Lamu is the place to be.
-You will however not escape interactions with the native people of the village but every one here minds their own business.
+You will however not escape interactions with the native people of the village but everyone here minds their own business.

 Flights to Lamu

-There are a number scheduled flights from Nairobi to Lamu Island daily.
+There are a number of scheduled flights from Nairobi to Lamu Island daily.
 Most of these flights depart from Wilson Airport and 2 from the Jomo Kenyatta International Airport.
 The distance from Nairobi to Lamu Island is 345 miles and takes 1 hr 45 mins for direct flights and 2.30 hours for connecting flights.
 There are shorter wait times for flights at Wilson Airport as compared to Jomo Kenyatta International Airport, due to it being a less busy airport with fewer flights and passengers daily.

-The following flights take off from Wilson Airport; FlySAX, AirKenya and Safarilink.
+The following flights take off from Wilson Airport; FlySAX, AirKenya, and Safarilink.
 JamboJet and Fly540 take off from Jomo Kenyatta International Airport.

-The flights land on Manda Airport, which is a small airport servicing flights that arrive from Nairobi.
+The flight land on Manda Airport, which is a small airport servicing flights that arrive from Nairobi.
 Passengers arriving at Lamu Airport will require a boat to cross over onto the Lamu Island or the Lamu hotels.

 Things to do in Lamu

 Lamu boasts a lot of activities to engage in and sights to visit.
 Being a many-centuries-old town, the town boasts Swahili architecture and relics.
 The Lamu Museum holds some very interesting and curious pieces of art and sculpture.
 Siyu Fort is another interesting place to visit as it exudes some of the charm and tenacity of Island in its heyday as a route for trading.